-This farm was partly in Johnston and partly in Scituate, hi. house being in Johnston.
+This farm was partly in Johnston and partly in Scituate, his house being in Johnston.
 He voted in that town, and was once Town Clerk, frequently member of the Council, and sometimes held other offices.
-His son Abraham, who was captair of an artillery company in the Revolution, succeeded his fathe on the farm, which was afterwards occupied by Andrew Win sor, and is now owned by one of Mr. Winsor's sons.
+His son Abraham, who was captain of an artillery company in the Revolution, succeeded his father on the farm, which was atterwards occupied by Andrew Winsor, and is now owned by one of Mr. Winsor's sons.

-The wife of Joshua Angell lived to a great age, as her table shows.
-After the death of Joshua, she was married to Phineas Potter, of Providence, and after his death, to Elder Samuel Winsor, of Johnston.
-After the death of Mr. Winsor, she spent the remainder of her life with some of her children in her own house in Johnston.
-She lived contemporary with six generations; as may be seen by consulting the tables of this book.
+The wife of Joshua Angell lived to a great age, as her table After the death of Joshua, she was married to Phineas Potter, of Providence, and after his death, to Elder Samuel Winsor, of Johnston.
+After the death of Mr. Winsor, she spent the remainder of her life with some of her children in She lived contemporary with six her own house in Johnston. generations; as may be seen by consulting the tables of this book.
 (1)

-As far as I have been able to learn, she outlived by 22 years all the fourth generation of Angells, to which she belonged.
+As far as I have been able to learn, she outlived by 22 ears all the fourth generation of Angells, to which she belonged.